Advanced Functionalities

 Source:vignettes/Advanced_Functionalities.Rmd

-Advanced_Functionalities.RmdThis vignette demonstrates advanced functionalities for Bayesian shrinkage estimation, including specifying an offset for count data, customizing prior distributions, and using stratification to handle heterogeneity in nuisance parameters.
+Advanced_Functionalities.RmdThis vignette demonstrates advanced functionalities supported by bonsaiforest2 and the underlying brms package, including adding an offset to negative binomial regression models for counts, customizing prior distributions, and applying stratification to nuisance parameters.

 1 Handling Exposure in Count Outcomes with Offsets

-For count data (like disease exacerbations or event rates), the observed count often depends on the exposure time or follow-up time.
+For count data, the observed value often depends on the exposure time or follow-up time.
 Using an offset variable is the standard statistical method to properly account for this time variation by modeling the event rate (count per unit time) instead of the raw count.

 library(bonsaiforest2)